abhinavsingh/proxy.py/README.md

   --unix-socket-path UNIX_SOCKET_PATH
                         Default: None.
 Unix socket path to use.
-When provided --host and --port flags are ignored --num-acceptors NUM_ACCEPTORS
+When provided --host and --port flags are ignored --local-executor LOCAL_EXECUTOR
+                        Default: 1.
+Enabled by default.
+Use 0 to disable.
+When enabled acceptors will make use of local (same process) executor instead of distributing load across remote (other process) executors.
+Enable this option to achieve CPU affinity between acceptors and executors, instead of using underlying OS kernel scheduling algorithm.
+  --num-acceptors NUM_ACCEPTORS
                         Defaults to number of CPU cores.
   --version, -v         Prints proxy.py version.